kev-fung/Oxford-Temperature-Prediction/README.md

 https://www.metoffice.gov.uk/pub/data/weather/uk/climate/stationdata/oxforddata.txt

 ## Implementations
 A basic gui based on command line has been provided.

-Several cleaning methodologies were hard implemented into the code, thus the code only works for Met Office data.
+Several cleaning methodologies were hard implemented into the code: the code only works for Met Office data.

 See code description for further information on software design.